Cabin floor storage and battery-boxes.

 Frame for the second box under construction.

-More info and Photos and a full write-up to follow soon.
+More info, photos and a full write-up to follow soon.

 In-use reviews for this